First Afghan evacuees arriving as U.S. seeks more landing sites; interpreters threatened by Taliban

 The Biden administration has begun evacuating to the U.S. the first interpreters and other Afghan nationals who face possible retaliation from the Taliban insurgency for helping American troops, senior administration officials announced Thursday.

 The first flight from Kabul took off this week with just over 200 individuals on board.
-Expected in the U.S. by early Friday morning, the group will complete the final steps of their visa application process at Fort Lee in Virginia, before resettling within the U.S.
+After arriving in the U.S. early Friday morning, the group will complete the final steps of their visa application process at Fort Lee in Virginia, before resettling within the U.S.

 “I am immensely proud to announce our first group of Afghan special immigrants to be relocated under Operation Allies Refuge is now on their way to America,” said Russ Travers, deputy homeland security adviser.
 “This flight represents the fulfillment of the U.S. commitment and honors these Afghans’ brave service in helping support our mission in Afghanistan, in turn helping to keep our country safe.”